r-lib/styler/cran-comments.md

 This is the first re-submission.
 I have:

 - removed the redundant 'for R' from the `Title:` in DESCRIPTION.
-- extended `Description:` to be a longer description of what the package does in `DESCRIPTION`.
+- extended the `Description:` field in `DESCRIPTION` to be a longer description of what the package does.
 - added return value documentation for exported function in the case there was none before.
 - added examples to the exported functions.